3 December 1811

 1 Fenwick Family Papers, Correspondence, 1798-1855, New York Historical Library; Wedd, Fate of the Fenwicks 51-52; Brooks, Correspondence 346 (only a small portion included).

 2 Samuel James Button.
-He was the son of William Button (1754-1821), former classmate of John Dunkin, Jr., at Northampton and most likely his pastor for a period of time at the Baptist meeting in Dean Street, Southwark, in the 1790s.
+He was the son of William Button (1754-1821), who had been a former classmate of John Dunkin, Jr., at Northampton and most likely was Dunkin's pastor for a period of time at the Baptist meeting in Dean Street, Southwark, in the 1790s.
+Samuel Button worked for a time with his father in his printing business at 24 Paternoster Row but by 1804 had become a music publisher, in partnership after 1808 with the musician John Whitaker (see previous letter).

 3 John Reid and Mrs. J. D. Collier.